mac-/configurine/README.md

 * `isActive`: A flag that marks whether or not this config entry is available to consumers
 * `isSensitive`: A flag that marks whether or not this config entry requires authentication in order to be available to conumers
 * `owner`: The ID of the client that created the entry
+* `created`: The date and time the config entry was created in the system
+* `modified`: The date and time the config entry was last modified

 ### GET /config